paulmalherbe/Tartan/doc/STR.rst

     + **Product Code** - The product code if not auto sequence.
     + **Unit Cost** - The unit cost price, if applicable.
     + **Quantity** - The quantity in stock.

+The following Button is available

++ **Import** - Use this button to Import stock take quantities and, if cost prices were selected above, cost prices from a CSV, ODS or Excel file.

 Stock Take Variance Report (ST)
 +++++++++++++++++++++++++++++++